naschidaniel/fly-tirol/README.md

 # install dependencies
 $ yarn

-# serve with hot reload at localhost:3000 for linux / mac
+# serve with hot reload at localhost:5000 for linux / mac
-$ yarn dev

-# serve with hot reload at localhost:3000 for windows
-$ yarn dev:windows
+$ yarn serve

 # if new media was added
 $ yarn generateMediaInformation